DeepseaPlatform/coastal/docs/_pages/research/index.md

 permalink: /research/
 ---

-DEEPSEA is an academic project.
+COASTAL is an academic project.
 This means that our focus is on the production of new knowledge (papers, journal articles, talks) and on the education of students (to become practitioners and researchers).